PundiAI/fx-core/x/gravity/spec/01_definitions.md

 ### Claim

-An Ethereum event signed and submitted to cosmos by a single `Orchestrator` instance.
+An Ethereum event signed and submitted to cosmos by a single `Bridger` instance.

 ### Attestation